Medical Travel - Medical Outsourcing from USA Medical Tourism Procedures Destinations About Us Member Services

 Financial Times - Christopher Bowe - February 19, 2008

-Two in five Americans would consider travelling abroad for a medical procedure if it cost half the US price and quality was at least equal, according to a Deloitte consumer health report
+Two in five Americans would consider traveling abroad for a medical procedure if it cost half the US price and quality was at least equal, according to a Deloitte consumer health report

 msnbc